cjw612/chengwang/README.md

 - Research Assistant under the supervision of Professor Nanyi Bi at National Taiwan University, Oct.
 2023 - Jul.
 2024 (_Taipei, Taiwan_)
 - Research Assistant under the supervision of Professor Yen-Hsin Cheng at the Institute of Sociology of Academia Sinica, Oct.
 2022 - Dec.
 2022 (_Taipei, Taiwan_)

-## Data Analysis Projects
+## Project Experience
 #### Prediction of League of Legends Game Outcome with Supervised Learning Methods [(link)](https://github.com/cjw612/LeagueofLegendsGameOutcomeClassification)

-- Performed feature transformation, outlier deletion, EDA, and prediction of League of Legends game outcome from a dataset with 28 features across 24,224 games.
+- Predicted the outcome of League of Legends games based on in-game data from a dataset with 28 features across 24,224 entries.
 - Deployed supervised learning methods such as Logistic Regression, Linear Discriminant Analysis, Random Forest, and XGBoost, yielding a final prediction accuracy of over 78% across all four models.
 - Implemented hyperparameter tuning methods such as Grid Search and Bayesian Optimization to further optimize model performance.

-## Research Projects
+#### News Category Classification with NLP and Deep Learning Methods [(link)](https://github.com/cjw612/News_Category_Classification)

+- Predicted the category of news entries based on the headline and description from a dataset with over 200,000 entries.
+- Utilized methods such as Latent Dirichlet Allocation and Principle Component Analysis to perform dimension reduction and feature transformation.
+- Deployed both classical and deep learning machine learning models with Bayesian Optimization hyperparameter tuning, achieving a final prediction accuracy of 74% on the best-performing model.

 #### Impact of Xiaohongshu Usage on Young Female's Body Dissatisfaction  [(link)](/assets/xiaohongshu.pdf)

 - Identified how social media influences females’ body dissatisfaction with Xiaohongshu as an instance under the instruction of Professor Nanyi Bi from National Taiwan University.